All Episodes

 Because the principles and the ideas proposed by both presidential candidates would wreck the economy, would harm it greatly, would attack it.

-If we accept, and I don't, this is hypothetical, but if we accept the premise of man-made global warming, and we got to come up with all kinds of substitutes in terms of energies, where the hell these things are gonna come from.
+Just where do you think the innovation is going to come from if we accept, and I don't, this is hypothetical, but if we accept the premise of man-made global warming and we got to come up with all kinds of substitutes in terms of energy, it's where the hell these things are going to come from.

-535 dingbats in the U.S. House and Senate are not going to do it.
+535 ding bats in the U.S. House and Senate are not going to do it.

-And they can bring all these oil company execs all they want up there, and they can ream them up one wall and down the other, and it's not gonna do one thing, it's not going to accomplish anything.
+And they can bring all these oil company execs all they want up there and they can ream them up one wall and down the other, and it's not going to do one thing.

 Like I say, it's time for big oil execs to have their own hearings with 535 members of Congress.